What's True About The Myth About Squarespace SEO

 Your best course of action is simply to choose your template wisely.
 If you are not strongly attached to a particular template, I recommend choosing one in the Brine family of templates.
 You'll have flexibility for a lot of design issues, as well as great ease in including headlines even on pages like the main blog page, which on a lot of other templates just presents a list or grid of posts.

-Problem #3: Headlines And The SEO Symbiosis
+Headline Problems And The SEO Symbiosis

 Sometimes in Squarespace, headlines and an effective, hierarchical headline structure are difficult to set up or doing so wastes the attractive features of the template.